-Take both your Trillium Community Health Plan ID card and Oregon Health ID card to the pharmacy.
+- The prescription (unless faxed in by your provider). - Your Trillium Community Health Plan ID card, Oregon Health ID card or other proof of coverage such as a Medicare Part D ID card or Private Insurance card.
 You may not be able to fill a prescription without them.